ibexa/documentation-developer/docs/api/rest_api_customization_and_extension.md

 ```

-This new `ValueObjectVisitor` receiveq a new tag `app.rest.output.value_object.visitor` to be associated to the new `ValueObjectVisitorDispatcher` in the next step.
+This new `ValueObjectVisitor` receives a new tag `app.rest.output.value_object.visitor` to be associated to the new `ValueObjectVisitorDispatcher` in the next step.
 This tag has a `type` property to associate the new `ValueObjectVisitor` with the type of value is made for.
 TODO: Expose the default `ibexa.rest.output.value_object.visitor` tagging earlier.
 ```yaml